bagustris/bagustris.github.io/researchtheme.md

 For undergraduate level, I will try to provide the baseline method, and you will improve the results using the proposed method.

 1. Speech emotion recognition using multilayer perceptron with CCC loss, dataset: IEMOCAP
-2. Indonesian speech recognition using DeepSpeech/STT
+2. Indonesian speech recognition using DeepSpeech/STT/Wav2Vec2/Hubert/etc.
-3. Toward universal acousctic features for multi-corpus speech emotion recognition
+3. Toward universal acoustic features for multi-corpus speech emotion recognition
 4. Predicting Alzheimer desease using speech analysis
 5. Development of Calfem-Python
 6. Development of Vibration Toolbox